ibm-cloud-docs/storage-scale/data-transfer.md

 Open Source

-### RSync
+### RSYNC
 {: #rsync}

-RSync was originally a file synchronization protocol under Linux, and as technology developed, it had other versions, such as Windows, AIX, and HPUX.
-The advantage of RSync is that the operation is done under the full command line, there is a detailed log file, and it can support a variety of different circumstances for the update, such as backup-type updates and so on.
+Rsync was originally a file synchronization protocol under Linux, and as technology developed, it had other versions, such as Windows, AIX, and HPUX.
+The advantage of Rsync is that the operation is done under the full command line, there is a detailed log file, and it can support a variety of different circumstances for the update, such as backup-type updates and so on.

 The servers can be synchronized with each other; you can update the file from the server which decommissioned and you can also submit local files to the server.
 As long as you configure the parameters to be correct.

 #### Pros
 {: #pros-rsync}

-The pros of this approach include:
+The Pros of this approach include:

-*   By default, it’s on every ‘nix system, so no messy installation is needed.
-RSync has not changed in a long time, so there is no need for feature and revision differences.
+*   By default, it’s on every ‘nix system, so no messy installation is needed. rsync has not changed in a long time, so there is no need for feature and revision differences.
 *   The file system at the destination server inspects and syncs; this is an important factor to consider for easier failovers.
 *   Failing over and back to use is simple because this is all done at the file system level.
-If a server is to fall out of sync or if there is a need to add another server into replication, a simple RSync command will catch things up.
+If a server is to fall out of sync or if there is a need to add another server into replication, a simple rsync command will catch things up.

 #### Cons
 {: #cons-rsync}

 *   Data will never be as up-to-date as rsync is copying from an existing data source, and DRBD synchronous mode is to write to all servers before deeming it a successful commit.
-*   We need to write checks for validation and monitoring, as RSync does not provide any of that.
+*   We need to write checks for validation and monitoring, as Rsync does not provide any of that.
 *   We need to figure out the exact flags and options.
 This is not a big con, as it’s a one-time tax to be paid.
 I’ll share mine if it helps anyone.

 #### Limitation